atbarker/Artifice/README.md

 Hence, when you create a dm-target for `artifice`, you will have a block device which may look like `/dev/mapper/artifice` (depending on how you name your instance).
 Any kind of I/O on this virtual block device is sent over to the Artifice kernel module.
 This module intercepts this IO, remaps it to the location it needs to be remapped to, and then "submits" it.

-Accordingly, the idea is that one can technically format `/dev/mapper/artifice` with a file system such as "FAT32", and Artifice can remap each of the FAT32 writes over to an underlying physical block device (such as `/dev/sdb`).
-Based on our design, we will only utilize the free blocks in `/dev/sdb`, hence, `/dev/sdb` needs to be formatted with a supported file system, and there should be enough free space left in that underlying file system.
+Accordingly, the idea is that one will format `/dev/mapper/artifice` with a file system such as "FAT32", and Artifice can remap each of the FAT32 writes over to an underlying physical block device (such as `/dev/sdb`).
+Based on our design, we will only utilize the free blocks in the file system on `/dev/sdb`, hence, `/dev/sdb` needs to be formatted with a supported file system, and there should be enough free space left in that underlying file system to fit the desired Artifice volume(s).

 Support for underlying file systems is added through `modules`.